 Many individuals and businesses are guilty of this.
 It’s so easy to forget (or ignore) to update your software.
 However, this is a loophole that could be easily exploited by hackers and it’s an easy fix for you to eliminate a vulnerability.
 Set a time and date on your calendar to update each week and stick to it.

-3. Two Step Verification
+3. Two Factor Verification

-Ensure your employees are using two step verification of their mobile devices as a mandatory.
+Ensure your employees are using two factor verification of their mobile devices as a mandatory.
 That way any logins are doubly protected and your network and fleet of devices are much harder to be hacked.

 4. Use Protection